aidenlab/juicer/README.md

 /SLURM - scripts for running pipeline and postprocessing on SLURM

-/juicebox_tools - source files for postprocessing algorithms
+/misc - miscellaneous helpful scripts

 ----------------------------------
 Hardware and Software Requirements